ErosM04/link4launches/README.md

 - Created a file for the theme (and changed all theme occurences)
 - Modified CustomSnackBar class
 - (**Feature**) Lunch page images are now zoomable
+- Devided api code in different sub class
+- Reduced by 50% the amount of request for the update data